Best of Furthermore: Partner Workouts

 Get those endorphins flowing at the gym with some assistance.

 The benefits of working out with a partner are many.
 For starters, people who exercise with someone else—whether it’s a friend or spouse—simply enjoy it more, per a University of California study.
 What's more, if you’re competitive (in a good-natured way, of course) you’ll push each other to work harder.
 And, you have a built-in spotter and form-checker.

-There’s no better day to have a fitness date than on cupid's holiday.
 Here, some routines designed with couples in mind.
 Plus, a few “couple” workouts for solo exercisers and the ultimate post-workout rubdown techniques.